 The team designed a mold that produces two straps per shot.
 They took their first 3D printed mold off the Form 3, removed supports and put it through a minimal sanding process.
 As the shots started firing, the straps began to pile up.
 A flexible low viscosity polypropylene was injected into the mold in order to reduce pressure in the cavity and extend the lifetime of the 3D printed part.

 The very first iteration of the mold held up to 5-ton clamping pressure, 20-second cycle time, injection speed of 0.5in/s, and holding pressure of 5000 psi for approximately eight seconds.
 Average molding temperatures were about 230°C.

 “We use High Temp Resin V2 at 50 microns.
 The quality was super nice, the resolution was fantastic.
 If you picked up the strap off a table, you would have a hard time differentiating it from a part made with a metal mold.”

-The team recommends using a standard mold release spray, which gave them 40 to 50 shots per spray.
-The effectiveness of the spray is improved by printing at 50 micron layer height, creating a super smooth surface finish which allows for the parts to be easily removed from the mold.
+The team used a standard mold release spray, which gave them 40 to 50 shots per spray.
+The effectiveness of the spray was improved by printing at 50 micron layer height, creating a super smooth surface finish which allowed for the parts to be easily removed from the mold.
 There was no additional cooling needed for the 3D printed mold; there was no trace of reaction between the injected material and the printed resin.